-Our results show variability within the replicate samples, especially the oyster larvae bacterial communities, consistent with past studies (King et al., 2012; Wegner et al., 2013) and with variability in larval performance in replicate tanks (Sohn et al. in prep).
+Our results show variability within the replicate samples, especially among the bacterial communities of oyster larvae, consistent with past studies (King et al., 2012; Wegner et al., 2013) and with variability in larval performance in replicate tanks (Sohn et al. in prep).
 These differences within replicates may have been due to inevitable variance in husbandry and handling technique at the hatchery.
 Lower diversity indices in the larvae and tank biofilm swabs than the water indicates niche selection of larval and biofilm colonizers in the tank (Figure 2, Figure S2).
-It is likely that the oysters are actively choosing their symbionts from a diverse pool of bacteria in the rearing water and microalgal feed.
-This hypothesis is consistent with past studies that have suggested interactions between microalgae, bacteria, and animals in aquaculture.
+It is likely that the oysters select their symbionts from a diverse pool of bacteria in the rearing water and microalgal feed.
+This hypothesis is consistent with outcomes of past studies that suggest interactions between microalgae, bacteria, and animals in aquaculture.
 Bacteria are an essential component of aquaculture nutrition, as food for both the microalgae and the larvae, since they can effectively filter bacteria directly from the rearing water (Kamiyama, 2004; Natrah et al., 2014; Nevejan et al., 2016).
 Studies have shown differential selection of microbes in Eastern oysters based on size, chemistry, and accompanying bacteria (Baldwin, 1995; Emmanuelle et al., 2009; Nevejan et al., 2016; Newell and Jordan, 1983).
-The consequences of this bacterial selection in the larvae is observed in the relative abundances and diversity of bacterial taxa, and differs over time with the presence of the probiotic.
+The consequences of this bacterial selection in the larvae is observed in the relative abundances and diversity of bacterial taxa and differs over time with the presence of the probiotic.
 More effort is needed to elucidate the mechanisms of differential bacterial selection in aquaculture in the presence of probiotics.

-Despite a significant improvement in larval survival with the addition of the probiotic (Sohn et al. in prep), there was no global effect on bacterial diversity or structure in any of the sample types, suggesting that the probiotic effect is exerted directly on the larvae (e.g. by modulation of the immune system) and/or that it is mediated by subtle, targeted changes in the microbiome.
-Previous studies of the impact of probiotics on microbiota in humans and fish also show subtle changes of certain taxa, but no consistent effect on the diversity of the host’s bacterial community (Boutin et al., 2013; Laursen et al., 2017; Merrifield and Carnevali, 2014; Schmidt et al., 2017; Standen et al., 2015).
+Despite a significant improvement in larval survival with the addition of probiotics (Sohn et al. in prep), there was no global effect on bacterial diversity or structure in any of the sample types, suggesting that the probiotic effect is exerted directly on the larvae (e.g. by modulation of the immune system) and/or that it is mediated by subtle, targeted changes in the microbiome.
+Previous studies of the impact of probiotics on microbiota in humans and fish also showed subtle changes of certain taxa, but no consistent effect on the diversity of the host’s bacterial community (Boutin et al., 2013; Laursen et al., 2017; Merrifield and Carnevali, 2014; Schmidt et al., 2017; Standen et al., 2015).
 However, other studies report dramatic changes in fish microbiomes as a result of probiotic treatment (Geraylou et al., 2013; Gonçalves and Gallardo-Escárate, 2017).The presence of the probiotic was confirmed with higher total Bacillus spp. read counts in the probiotic-treated water and increased abundance throughout the Trials, likely due to natural mortality and therefore decreased grazing in the tanks.

 Amplification of certain taxa in treated samples compared to the control was observed, most notably in the Oceanospirillales order.
 This group of bacteria was consistently more abundant in probiotic-treated rearing water, and significantly decreased with time in all three trials.
 Oceanospirillales are heterotrophs commonly associated with mollusks and are found in the gills of many bivalves (Beinart et al., 2014; Costa et al., 2012; Jensen et al., 2010; Zurel et al., 2011).
-Additionally, they are famous for their ability to degrade organic compounds in the environment and their abundance in oil plume microbial communities (Dubinsky et al., 2013; Hazen et al., 2010).
+Additionally, they are recognized for their ability to degrade organic compounds in the environment and their abundance in oil plume microbial communities (Dubinsky et al., 2013; Hazen et al., 2010).
 The observed increase in Oceanospirillales abundance with probiotic treatment indicates that this group of bacteria may respond to the Bacillus as a symbiont or mechanism of protection for the larval oysters.